4836 Medon

 4836 Medon /ˈmiːdən/ is a large Jupiter trojan from the Greek camp, approximately 68 km in diameter.
 It was discovered on 2 February 1989, by American astronomer Carolyn Shoemaker at the Palomar Observatory in California.
 The dark asteroid has a rotation period of 9.82 hours and belongs to the 60 largest Jupiter trojans.
 It was named after the mythological Greek warrior Medon.

 Orbit and classification

-Medon is a Jovian asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the Gas Giant's orbit in a 1:1 resonance (see Trojans in astronomy).
+Medon is a Jovian asteroid orbiting in the leading Greek camp at Jupiter's Lagrangian point, 60° ahead of the planet's orbit in a 1:1 resonance (see Trojans in astronomy).
 It is a non-family asteroid in the Jovian background population.

 It orbits the Sun at a distance of 4.6–5.8 AU once every 11 years and 11 months (4,339 days; semi-major axis of 5.21 AU).
 Its orbit has an eccentricity of 0.11 and an inclination of 19° with respect to the ecliptic.
 The body's observation arc begins with its first observation as ' at Anderson Mesa Station in December 1986, or 26 months prior to its official discovery observation at Palomar.